mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 :::

 :::warning
-Since this is information that you don't want to have visible to anyone, it is preferable to include this information as [project variables](/console/project-configuration/manage-environment-variables/index.md).
+To ensure this information remains secure, it is recommended to include it as [project variables](/console/project-configuration/manage-environment-variables/index.md).
 :::

 After updating the environment variables of the _AI RAG Template_ service, it is time to update the config map: click on the _ConfigMaps & Secrets_ tab and you will be redirected to the Config Map configuration page.

 The _AI RAG Template_ is created with a precompiled config map that includes all the required keys, but the values need to be included.

-To be more specific, the configuration should be as follows:
+Here is an example of what the configuration should look like:

 ```json
 {